Cartoonito (UK and Ireland): Launch as a block on Cartoon Network Too (2006–2007)

-On 14 August 2006, Turner Broadcasting System Europe announced they would launch a new pre-school-oriented strand for Cartoon Network Too known as Cartoonito, which would launch on 4 September, running from 6:00AM to 3:00PM.
+On 14 August 2006, Turner Broadcasting System Europe announced they would launch a preschool-oriented strand for Cartoon Network Too known as Cartoonito, which would launch on 4 September, running from 6:00 AM to 3:00 PM.
+The block also included interstitials featuring Cartoonito's mascots teaching French to its viewers, a unique selling point and the only preschool service in the UK to do so.

 Relaunch as a full channel (2007–2017)

 On 2 May 2007, Turner announced that they would expand Cartoonito to a full-time network on 24 May 2007.
-This allowed Cartoon Network Too to merge and replace Toonami, allowing the full Cartoonito channel to launch in the ex-Cartoon Network Too slot.
+This allowed Cartoon Network Too to merge and replace Toonami, allowing the Cartoonito channel to launch in the former Cartoon Network Too slot.

-On 24 May 2007, at 3:00 AM, Cartoonito launched as a standalone channel on Sky channel 619, just after the old version of Cartoon Network Too closed at 7:00 PM the previous day.
-The channel was broadcast from 3:00 AM until 7:00 PM and originally timeshared with Turner Classic Movies 2 (later became Turner Classic Movies +1 after 13 August 2013).
+On 24 May 2007, at 3:00 AM, Cartoonito launched as a standalone channel on Sky channel 619, with the original version of Cartoon Network Too closing at 7:00 PM the previous day.
+The channel was broadcast from 3:00 AM until 7:00 PM and originally timeshared with Turner Classic Movies 2 (later became Turner Classic Movies +1 on 13 August 2013).

+In early 2008, Cartoonito's website was redesigned.

-On 28 August 2009, it was announced that a Cartoonito block would air on Boomerang from 9:00 AM-10:30 AM on school-term weekdays beginning in September.
+On 28 August 2009, it was announced that a Cartoonito block would air on Boomerang from 9:00 AM to 10:30 AM on school-term weekdays beginning in September.
 The block aimed to introduce the Cartoonito brand to viewers who had never seen the programmes the channel offered.

 On 1 March 2010, it was announced that Cartoonito would be added to Virgin Media by April.
-The channel was added on 25 March and by May had become the most widely distributed pre-school pay network in the United Kingdom.
-The addition to Virgin Media also saw a change in its broadcast hours, from 3:00 AM until 7:00 PM to 4:00 AM until 8:00 PM.
+The channel was added on 25 March and by May had become the most widely distributed preschool pay television network in the United Kingdom.
+With its addition to Virgin Media, the channel's broadcast hours was changed, from 3:00 AM until 7:00 PM to 4:00 AM until 8:00 PM.

 On 26 October 2013, Cartoonito was launched on BT TV, and Cartoonito launched on Plusnet in May 2015.
 On 15 December 2016, Cartoonito was added to TalkTalk.

 Introduction of 24 hour broadcasting and 2018 UK rebrand (2017–2022)

 During the premiere of Daisy & Ollie in the UK, Cartoonito shifted its aspect ratio to 16:9 widescreen on 1 November 2017.
-The channel moved to a full 24 hour schedule on 15 January 2018.
-On 2 March 2018, the channel was announced for a rebrand with an updated website.
+The channel began broadcasting a 24 hour schedule on 15 January 2018.
+On 2 March 2018, the channel rebranded with an updated website.
 The logo remained the same, with the only difference being that the eyes were changed from purple to black.